 Aiding the physical reconstruction of the ocular surface

 As of June 2023, the CorNeat EverPatch was granted FDA 510(k) clearance.

-The current trial is geared toward obtaining a CE Marking early in 2024.
+The current plans are geared toward obtaining a CE Marking early in 2025.

 The plans above are subject to regulatory approvals and requirements.